solarisDigitalAssets/docs/docs/Custody_API_Guide.md

 }
 ```

-## Approval Methods
+## ApprovalMethods

-Approval Method defines the particular MFA mechanism that the Account holder (Entity) can use
+ApprovalMethod defines the particular MFA mechanism that the Account holder (Entity) can use
 to approve their Transactions.

-Currently there are following Approval Method types supported by the platform:
+Currently there are following ApprovalMethod types supported by the platform:

 - `AUTHY_PUSH` -- represents a Authy push notifications based MFA
 - `SMS` -- represenets an SMS message
 - `DSA_ED25519` -- represents an ECDSA based MFA mechanism
+- `GROUP` -- represents a group of approvers with a quorum

 In order to be able to approve Transactions by the corresponding Account holder (an Entity
-of type `PERSON`, `PARTNER` or `BUSINESS`), there MUST be a registered and activated Approval Method
+of type `PERSON`, `PARTNER` or `BUSINESS`), there MUST be a registered and activated ApprovalMethod
 for this Entity.

-When first registered, an Approval Method is in a `PENDING` state.
+When first registered, an ApprovalMethod is in a `PENDING` state.
 Then, depending on
-Approval Method type, it can be activated by the platform operator or by the customer.
+ApprovalMethod type, it can be activated by the platform operator or by the customer.

-Only the Approval Method in `ACTIVATED` state can be used to approve Transactions.
+Only the ApprovalMethod in `ACTIVATED` state can be used to approve Transactions.

-Currently there can be only one Approval Method of each type registered for an Entity.
+Currently there can be only one ApprovalMethod of each type registered for an Entity.

 See: